joaoalcdev/usend/README.md

   <!-- </h1>
 </div> -->

-## 🔺 NOTE:
+## 🔺 IMPORTANT NOTES:

-Some assets may be at a slightly lower resolution due to not having editable creatives.
+[1] Some assets may be at a slightly lower resolution due to not having editable creatives.
+[2] Dimensions, sizes and styles of mobile's resolutions were "improvised" as there was no dynamic prototype to go on explaining the specs.

 <br>